javidel/modern-data-warehouse/adw/adw.md

         <copy>MODERNDW</copy>
         ```

     - **Database Name:** Enter any database name you choose that fits the requirements for ADW.
 The database name must consist of letters and numbers only, starting with a letter.
 The maximum length is 14 characters.
 You can leave the name provided.
-That field is not a mandatory one.
+That field is not mandatory but for this demo purpose, I have called my database `MODERNDW`.
+        ```
+        <copy>MODERNDW</copy>
+        ```

     - **Workload Type:** Autonomous Data Warehouse